 Instead of a quick steep in a mug, we use a small saucepan to gently simmer the ingredients for about 10 minutes.
 Time on the stove transforms the water, giving it a silky, full-bodied texture and a deep amber color that feels much more substantial than your average tea.
 By focusing on the “low and slow” stovetop method, you’re not just making a drink, you’re crafting a concentrated, aromatic experience that highlights the best of these two iconic ingredients.

 It is naturally plant-based and gluten-free, making it an easy choice for any guest.
 A drizzle of honey is always an option, but the natural sweetness that emerges from the simmered ginger is often enough on its own.
+For some ginger-on-ginger action, I love this tea paired with this super gingery cake made with fresh ginger.
+And if I’m enjoying it cold on a hot day, I find myself pairing it with dried fruit like mango.

 I’ve included the exact ratios for dried, powdered spices, too.
 It means you can make a high-quality, warming drink even when the fresh produce aisle is looking bare.